papermerge/documentation/source/User's Manual/automates.rst

 Notice that ``Matching Algorithm`` is ``Any``, this means that Automate will match if any mentioned keywords will match.
-After saving automate and rerunning automate - second receipt is successfully moved to Groceries folder and it has all three tags applied:
+After saving and rerunning automate - second receipt is successfully moved to Groceries folder and it has all three tags applied as you can see in picture below:

 .. figure:: ../img/user-manual/automates/correctly-applied-automates.png